 Pole attachment loops

 So this was my Osprey Eja 38 Pack for women review.
 You have again an Osprey’s item with several great features and with the weight which is hard to match.
 But some features are missing, so check carefully what is essential for you and make an informed decision.
 The purpose of this text is to show you what the pack has and what is missing, and to show some other options.

 But in any case, the Eja 38 is a quality pack, you would not expect anything less from Osprey, and I can fully recommend it.

 Thank you for reading, if you need something different please check my page with packs in this size range.
+Check this Deuter Aircontact Lite 35 + 10 SL if you need a pack with a very substantial hip belt padding.
 In the case of questions or comments, please use the comment box below.